 - teacher-directed and child-directed learning activities to meet the individual developmental and learning needs of young children

 - inclusion of children with special needs in classrooms with children who are developing typically

 - collaboration with families as the primary teachers and decision-makers for their children

 - respect for diversity of children and families, including diversity in culture, language, and ability.

 Which license is best if I want to teach Kindergarten?

 In North Carolina, individuals holding either Birth-Kindergarten or Elementary (K-6) licensure are fully qualified to teach Kindergarten.
 We believe that the principles and practices taught in the Education of Young Children program are especially appropriate for meeting the developmental and learning needs of children in Kindergarten.
 Some school systems in North Carolina may prefer that Kindergarten teachers have B-K licensure, whereas others may prefer Elementary licensure for Kindergarten teachers.
 Typically there is no preference.
 However, if you are interested in teaching Kindergarten and know the school system in which you wish to teach, you may want to inquire about whether that school system has a preference.
-We do recommend that EYC majors take the Praxis II test #5015 so that they will be licensed to teach in grades above kindergarten.
+We do recommend that EYC majors explore the option of taking the North Carolina Foundations of Reading and General Curriculum exam (NCEL) so that they will be licensed to teach in grades above kindergarten.